- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include public transportation such as subways, trains and buses, airports, commercial and public places such as government buildings, residential complexes, hotels, restaurants, bars, schools, businesses, embassies, places of worship, markets and tourist areas.

-In February 2011, three Russian tourists were reported to have been murdered by militants at Mount Elbrus in the Kabardino-Balkaria region.
-Russian authorities have been conducting counter-terrorism operations in the region since this attack.
-Tourists should note that travel restrictions may be imposed at short notice while these operations are in progress.
+The Australian Government is extremely limited in its capacity to provide consular assistance in the North Caucasus.
 If, despite our advice not to travel, you decide to go to this region, you should monitor local conditions through the media and travel operators in advance of your travel.

 Tensions in Georgia may also impact security in the area bordering Russia.
 See our travel advisory for Georgia for details.